MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/modules/common-js.md

 # CommonJS

-The newer ES Modules syntax is preferred over this style.
+CommonJS is a way of exporting and import modules.
+It only works in Node.js as far as I know. i.e. It does **not** work in the browser.

-Use `module.exports` to export and `require` to import a module.
+The syntax uses `module.exports` to export and `require` to import a module.

+Note that The newer ES Modules syntax is **preferred** over this style.

 ## Import installed package